Introduction

 People often search for a weekly update template for work because the task feels too small for a big process and too important for a casual note.

-That instinct is right.
 The most useful format is the one that respects that middle state.
 It gives work updates enough structure to feel finished, enough clarity to be useful, and enough restraint to remain sustainable week after week.

 That is why this kind of update fits FormaLM so well.
 The product is strongest where content does not want to stay rough, but also does not need the full weight of a larger writing workflow.